mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 ### mtlynch.io (this blog)

 I don't think of my blog as a business.
-I write because I enjoy it and want to improve my writing.
+I write mainly for enjoyment.

 Perhaps because it's not a business, I'd never thought much about strategy before this year.
 I wrote with an attitude of, "This topic is on my mind right now, so I'm going to write about it and see what happens."
 Sometimes the post would find an audience, but more often it wouldn't.

-The big change I made in 2020 was choosing my topics more strategically.
+My big change in 2020 was thinking more strategically about topics.
 Before I began any new post, I asked myself two questions:

 1. How many readers are interested in this topic?
 1. Do I have a way of reaching them?

-Question #2 is important, as it would have saved me the three months I spent writing, ["Hiring Content Writers: A Guide for Small Businesses."](http://blog:1313/hiring-content-writers/) There are plenty of people interested in that topic, but I have no way of reaching them.

-This small bit of extra planning made a huge difference in my readership.
-In 2019, my articles attracted an average of 5,000 readers in their first week.
-In 2020, this jumped to 25,000.
+This small bit of planning made a huge difference in my readership.
+In 2019, my posts averaged 5,000 readers in their first week.
+In 2020, this number jumped to 25,000.
 Eight of my nine blog posts reached the front page of Hacker News, and four of them reached the #1 slot.

 | Metric                                      | 2019    | 2020    | Change |
 |---------------------------------------------|---------| --------|--------|